 Students have the ability to choose when they eat.
 Rather than forcing students to eat at a certain time, Miss Taylor allows students to listen to their own bodies and make decisions about when they should eat.
 Traditionally, students are forced to eat at a specific time of day, but this method is not the healthiest, as students aren’t eating when they are hungry, but rather when their teacher decides it’s time to eat.
 Our daily schedule has guidelines about the times to eat and rest, but these are flexible.
 The teacher will work with students to come up with a schedule that works best for the individual students.
 To help facilitate this freedom of choice, there is a mini fridge and shelf available to students, so they may choose when they eat their snack.
 Students, under supervision of teacher, are allowed to get water and snack at their leisure.
 Beyond simply catering to eating preferences, Miss Taylor is able to design a curriculum that engages all students, so that students are always interested in learning.

 Living in a healthy environment is so incredibly important in today’s age, where pollution and toxins are around us all the time.
 In an effort to reduce this, I have tried to create an environment where these things are limited.
 We only drink from glass or stainless steel containers, so as to avoid bps (a toxin present in bpa-free plastic ).
 We limit the use of plastic toys by purchasing wooden, non-electronic toys.
 Finally, we try to enjoy outdoor time as much as possible by venturing outdoors for at least two hours a day.
 We ventilate the space by opening windows, so that kids are constantly receiving fresh air.
-As time goes on and our program grows, we will invest in an air filter, a better water purifier, and grow a more robust garden.

 Head Teacher and Director